cchitsiang/awesome-stars/topics.md

 - [prisma/ecosystem-tests](https://github.com/prisma/ecosystem-tests) - 🥼🧬🧪🔬🧫🦠 - Continuously tests Prisma Client with various operating systems, frameworks, platforms, databases and more.
 - [imartinez/privateGPT](https://github.com/imartinez/privateGPT) - Interact privately with your documents using the power of GPT, 100% privately, no data leaks
 - [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - gpt4all: open-source LLM chatbots that you can run anywhere
-- [ray-project/aviary](https://github.com/ray-project/aviary) - Ray Aviary - evaluate multiple LLMs easily
+- [ray-project/ray-llm](https://github.com/ray-project/ray-llm) - RayLLM - LLMs on Ray
 - [PromtEngineer/localGPT](https://github.com/PromtEngineer/localGPT) - Chat with your documents on your local device using GPT models.
 No data leaves your device and 100% private.
 - [SupaGruen/StableDiffusion-CheatSheet](https://github.com/SupaGruen/StableDiffusion-CheatSheet) - A list of StableDiffusion styles and some notes for offline use.
 Pure HTML, CSS and a bit of JS.
 - [jerryjliu/llama_index](https://github.com/jerryjliu/llama_index) - LlamaIndex (GPT Index) is a data framework for your LLM applications